soha17/verification-extension-451/README.md

 <h2> Current work in progress </h2>
 1. Currently we are in the middle of implementing 2FA using Twillio.
 The code for this can be found at: <> <br>

-In order to run this code and test 2FA capabilities, you will have to register with Twillio, the steps to that are bellow: <br>
+In order to run this code and test 2FA capabilities, you will have to register with Twillio at this link: https://www.twilio.com/try-twilio <br>

-steps
+Upon registration take a note of the following informtion: <br> ACCOUNT_SID  <br>
+ACCOUNT_TOKEN <br>
+RECEIVER’S_REGISTERED_PHONE_NUMBER <br>
+SENDER’S_TWILIO_PHONE_NUMBER <br>

 <br>

-After you have registered an account with Twillio you will have to slightly modify the code as follows: <br>
+After you have registered an account with Twillio you will have to slightly modify the code as follows: <br> Open the code with your preferred editor and go to file "verifyButton.js".
+In there modify the code to replace the following details with the corresponding information from your new Twilio account: <br> at line 14 and 20: ACCOUNT_SID  <br> at line 20: ACCOUNT_TOKEN <br>

- steps
+at line 22: RECEIVER’S_REGISTERED_PHONE_NUMBER <br>
+at line 22: SENDER’S_TWILIO_PHONE_NUMBER <br>

 <br>

 Now follow all the steps under section "Install and run survices" to run all the services. <br>